2019 NCAA Tournament Bracket Tips

 This tip is more for people who maybe don't follow that much college basketball outside of their home conference or outside the major leagues.
 You can tell a lot about a team based on what its record is, regardless of what league they are from.

 I'm not talking about the difference between a 25-9 team and a 22-10 squad.
 I'm talking about being able to spot a potential upset based on the fact that a team has an absurd record (like, say, 29-3).
 Teams with eye-popping records know one thing: winning.
 And they can make up some of the most dangerous underdogs, regardless of their seeding.

 6. Trust your first instinct.

 In the end, it's your bracket.
 Do what you want with it.
 It is supposed to be fun, and keep that in mind while you're inking up your paper.
 Don't try to outsmart yourself and go with your gut.
-If you can tab the winner you have a chance to win your bracket.
-If not, enjoy the ride.
+It is simple: if you can identify the overall winner, you have a chance to win your bracket.
+If not, you might as well enjoy the ride.